Griswold Cookware

 GCICA Heartland Chapter Meet, September 27-28, 2024

-The Griswold & Cast Iron Cookware Association (GCICA) is a friendly cast iron enthusiast group.
-The group provides an opportunity to meet fellow collectors of vintage iron cookware, tell stories, swap pieces, learn, and make new friends.
-Do you know how some people’s eyes glaze over when you start talking about your love for old cast iron cookware?
-Not with this group!
+The Griswold & Cast Iron Cookware Association (GCICA) is a friendly group of cast iron enthusiasts and collectors.
+Membership in the group provides an opportunity to meet fellow collectors of vintage iron cookware, tell stories, see, swap, sell, and buy pieces, learn from people who have a tremendous amount of knowledge, and make new friends.

 In September, Linda and I traveled to North Platte, Nebraska, for the Heartland GCICA meet hosted by collectors Doug and Kathy Wenz.
-There were approximately 27 cast iron enthusiasts in attendance who had traveled from all over the United States.
+There were about 27 cast iron enthusiasts in attendance who had traveled from all over the United States.

 Friday Evening